- Promote education about the role of microorganisms in natural ecosystems

 Microbial Decomposition and Habitat Restoration

-At recent Earth Day events at the University of California, Irvine and Newport Bay Conservancy, several UCI research groups involved in the Orange County Society for Conservation Biology showcased activities highlighting the hidden biodiversity in our local ecosystems.
-PhD student Michaeline Nelson contributed a focus on microbes, making visible a few of the many bacteria we work with by showing visitors cultures of these organisms and describing the key roles they play in ecosystems.
+Our lab participates in Earth Day events at UCI and Newport Bay Conservancy.
+At these events, several UCI research groups involved in the Orange County Society for Conservation Biology showcase activities highlighting the hidden biodiversity in our local ecosystems.
+In recent years, our PhD students have contributed a focus on microbes, making visible a few of the many bacteria and fungi that we work and describing the key roles they play in native California ecosystems.

 As part of our work on marine viruses, our lab developed Scientists-in-the-Park Open Houses in Crystal Cove State Park’s Park & Marine Research Facility in collaboration with the Crystal Cove Alliance and Dr. Brad Hughes at UCI.
 These open houses were open to the general public for two hours (free of charge) and gave the public the opportunity to learn more about the science and nature of Crystal Cove State Park.